mrJean1/PyGeodesy/README.rst

-A pure Python implementation of ``geodesy`` tools for various ellipsoidal and spherical earth models using precision trigonometric, vector-based, exact elliptic and approximate methods for geodetic (lat-/longitude) and geocentric (ECEF_ cartesian) coordinates.
+A pure Python implementation of ``geodesy`` tools for various ellipsoidal and spherical earth models using precision trigonometric, vector-based, exact, elliptic and approximate methods for geodetic (lat-/longitude) and geocentric (ECEF_ cartesian) coordinates.

 Transcoded from `JavaScript originals`_ by *Chris Veness (C) 2005-2019*